 I reference this sheet ALL the time to see how much money that our family has saved so far for the year.
 And you can also see your total income, total monthly bills, and total spending from this sheet also.

-And here is the Monthly Spending Summary sheet… All of the data on this spreadsheet is automatically transferred in from the spending transactions that you enter on the monthly sheets:
+And here is the Income and Expenses Summary sheet… All of the data on this sheet is automatically transferred in from the transactions that you enter on the monthly sheets:

 Monthly and Year-to-Date Calculations